Sabah Zita Benson

-Sabah Zita Benson is a Ghanaian lawyer, diplomat, politician, and entrepreneur currently serving as Ghana's High Commissioner to the United Kingdom & Northern Ireland since 2025.
-She is the first woman to be appointed to this position.
-Previously, she held several notable positions in Ghana's public service including Minister of Information and Minister of Tourism.
-She also served as Ghana's Ambassador to the Czech Republic, with concurrent accreditation to Slovakia, Hungary, Romania, and North Macedonia.
-As Ghana’s High Commissioner-Designate to the United Kingdom, she welcomed the government's removal of the COVID-19 levy and efforts to stabilize the local currency by addressing the dollar peg, describing them as positive steps toward economic recovery.
+Sabah Zita Benson (née Sabah Faddool) is a Ghanaian lawyer, diplomat, politician.
+She has been acting as Ghana's High Commissioner to the United Kingdom since 2025.

 Early life and education

+Born Sabah Faddool to Mr. Joseph Faddool and Madam Rose Odonkor, she embraced the name “Zita” upon her confirmation into the Catholic Church at age 13 during her time at Archbishop Porter Girls’ Secondary School in Takoradi.
+Her roots in leadership and public performance were evident even then, as a member of the cadet corps, debate team, and a recurring Angel Gabriel in school plays.

 Sabah Zita Benson holds a Bachelor of Arts in English and Law from the Kwame Nkrumah University of Science and Technology (1996–1999).
 She earned her LLB from the University of Ghana (2002–2004) and was called to the bar at the Ghana School of Law (2006).
 She later pursued a Master of Laws (LL.M.) in Oil and Gas at the University of Ghana (2012–2014).

 Career

 Public service

-In 2009, she was appointed Ghana's Minister of Information, where she focused on government communication reforms, including the production of the documentary The People Must Know, and coordinated media engagements for ministers.
-She also collaborated with the White House and U.S. Secret Service during Barack Obama's visit to Ghana that year.
+In 2009, she was appointed Ghana's Minister of Information, where she focused on government communication reforms, including the production of the documentary 'The People Must Know'.

-From 2010 to 2011, she served as the Minister of Tourism, where she helped pass the Tourism Bill, built a hospitality training school, and opened tourism offices in New York and London.
+From 2010 to 2011, she became the youngest woman appointed as Minister of State in Ghana, serving as Minister of Information and later as Minister of Tourism under President John Evans Atta Mills.
+Under her leadership was passing of the Tourism Bill, oversaw the establishment of a hospitality training school, and facilitated the opening of tourism offices in New York and London.

-From 2014 to 2016, she served as Ghana's Ambassador to the Czech Republic.
+She served as Ghana's ambassador to the Czech Republic from 2014 to 2016.
 Her tenure saw the signing of bilateral agreements with Hungary, including visa-free travel for diplomatic passport holders and the re-establishment of Hungary's embassy in Accra.
+She also served as Ghana's Ambassador to the Czech Republic, with concurrent accreditation to Slovakia, Hungary, Romania, and North Macedonia.

-As of 2025, she has been named Ghana's first female High Commissioner to the United Kingdom and Northern Ireland.
-Along with 17 other notable envoys, the nomination was formally confirmed in May 2025 and commissioned on 4 September 2025 by President John Mahama in Accra.
+As of 2025, she was named Ghana's High Commissioner to the United Kingdom and Northern Ireland.
+Her nomination was formally confirmed in May 2025 and commissioned on 4 September 2025 by President John Mahama in Accra.
+Benson's appointment was the first time a woman was named as Ghana's High Commissioner to the United Kingdom and Northern Ireland.

 Political and civic engagement

-She was the NDC Parliamentary Candidate for Dome-Kwabenya in the 2008 elections.
+Benson was the NDC Parliamentary Candidate for Dome-Kwabenya in the 2008 elections.
 She has held various leadership roles in political committees and campaigns, including as founder of the Finishing Hard NDC Campaign Team (2022–2024) and co-founder of the Boots on the Ground Campaign for Election 2024.

-Honours and recognition

-Benson received the "Forty Under 40" Award from TNJ Magazine in New York in 2010, and was honoured by the Ghana Association of Las Vegas for her leadership.
-She has also been recognized by the West Africa Nobles Forum for her integrity and public service ethics.